Integration Using Global Variables

 <eps> MODEL_ADD|${%ModelName}|...

-You can also use the value itself as a condition, as shown below.
+You can also use the value itself as a condition, like this:

 LOOP LOOP: